 PROGRAM REQUIREMENTS: Undergraduate requirements: 30 semester hours in the graduate area of concentration.
-The area of concentration may be chosen from Mass Communications, Speech Communication, and Theatre.
+The area of concentration may be chosen from Mass Communications or Speech Communication.
 Within Mass Communications, emphases include Journalism, Public Relations, Media Production, Broadcast Management.

 Requirements for a major (Thesis): 30 semester hours within the areas of communication and related fields, including Communication 500, 501, 502, and either Mass Communications 570 or Speech Communication 510, and 6 semester hours of 599.